notmomi/notmomi/README.md

 ### Hey there!
 I'm @momi! 👋

-I'm a beginner developer with a huge passion for learning and exploring the world of programming.
+I'm a  developer with a huge passion for learning and exploring the world of programming.
 Here’s a bit more about me:

 - 🔭 I’m currently delving into projects that involve game logic design, exploring front-end development, and mastering socket programming.
 - 🌱 I’m continuously learning and expanding my knowledge in these areas to build robust and efficient software solutions.